Dual representations for quasiconvex compositions with applications to systemic risk measures: Introduction

 When $\rho$ is only assumed to be a quasiconvex risk measure, the resulting systemic risk measure $R$ is also quasiconvex.
 Providing dual representations for this case is the starting point of this paper.
 However, we will first study the problem in greater generality.
-As stated at the beginning, we will explore the dual representation of a quasiconvex composition $f\circ g$, where the ingredients $f, g$ are defined on general preordered topological vector spaces.
-To the best of our knowledge, the quasiconvex analogues of the conjugation results in \citet{zal} and \citet{bot} are not known in the literature.
-We provide a solution to this problem by proving a formula for the penalty function of $f\circ g$, roughly speaking, in terms of the penalty functions of $f$ and $g$.
+We will explore the dual representation of a quasiconvex composition $f\circ g$, where the ingredients $f, g$ are defined on general preordered topological vector spaces.

+In the literature, the study of $f\circ g$ from a duality point of view is not new in the convex case.
+For a single function, Fenchel-Moreau theorem provides a dual representation for a convex lower semicontinuous function in terms of its Legendre-Fenchel conjugate (\cite[Thm.
+12.2]{Rocka}).
+Then, it is natural to ask how and when we can have a dual representation for the composition of convex functions.
+This question has been answered in the literature, for instance, in \cite[Thm.
+2.8.10]{zal} and \cite[Thm.
+3]{bot}, by using perturbation functions and convex duality arguments.

+As a natural extension of the convex case from a theoretical point of view, we look for dual representations of $f\circ g$ when it is guaranteed to be quasiconvex.
+This is an open problem to the best of our knowledge.
+For a single function, the quasiconvex duality theory in \cite{penot} provides a suitable replacement of conjugate functions in convex duality.
+This is further explored in \cite{simone2} within an abstract framework, in \cite{fritelliSIAM} for vector-valued functions within a conditional setting, and also in \cite{simone, kupper, fritelli} within the context of risk measures.
+In line with \cite{kupper}, the dual functions for quasiconvex duality will be referred to as \emph{penalty functions} in the sequel.

+In this paper, we provide a formula for the penalty function of $f\circ g$, roughly speaking, in terms of the penalty functions of $f$ and $g$.
 More precisely, apart from the more technical continuity conditions, we will assume that $f$ is an extended real-valued monotone, quasiconvex function.
 Since $g$ is a vector-valued function (in a possibly infinite-dimensional space), choosing the right notion of quasiconvexity requires extra care.
-To this end, we will use the notion of \emph{natural quasiconvexity}, which is introduced for vector-valued functions in \citet{tanaka} and for set-valued functions in \citet{kur}.
+To this end, we will use the notion of \emph{natural quasiconvexity}, which is introduced for vector-valued functions in \cite{tanaka} and for set-valued functions in \cite{kur}.
 When $g$ is a monotone, naturally quasiconcave function, the resulting composition $f\circ g$ is a monotone, quasiconvex function.